Pompi2503/principles-of-data-analyticss/README.md

   show histogram for each feature as in petal length, width etc to depict if the data shows normal distribution, or it is skewed or outlier.
 - It shows scatter plot when we are analyzing diffrent features as petal length vs width or sepal width vs length.
 It also shows different points in the plot to identify which target class (species), they belong to.
-- For Iris datset, with 4 features, pairplot will show 16 plots based on (4*4).
+- For Iris dataset, with 4 features, pairplot will show 16 plots based on (4*4).